-In the Book of Leviticus, the Lord speaks authoritatively to Moses, prescribing very precisely the order and manner of worship.
+In the Book of Leviticus, the Lord speaks authoritatively to Moses, prescribing very precisely the order and manner of worship, and the sacrifices.
 They were not to devise services for themselves, and even in our day of greater liberty we are not to create expressions of worship not seen in the New Testament.

 Moses is told: ‘If any man of you [note the individual is in view] bring an offering unto the Lord, ye shall bring your offering of the cattle, even of the herd, and of the flock’ (Leviticus 1.2).